Where are Council Meetings held?

 Can the Public attend Council Meetings?

-East Arnhem Shire Council encourages the attendance of the general public to observe Committee, Ordinary and Special Council Meetings.
+East Arnhem Regional Council encourages the attendance of the general public to observe Committee, Ordinary and Special Council Meetings.
 At times however, the public will be excluded from business of a kind classified by the regulations as confidential business is considered.

 Conflict of Interest